Skip to main content

 Is age a factor in getting disability?

-Your age, education, work experience, and ability to do work are cross-referenced on the Medical-Vocational Guidelines grid to determine the outcome of your disability claim.
+Your age, education, work experience, and ability to do work are cross-referenced on the Medical-Vocational Guidelines, also called the Social Security grid rules, to determine the outcome of your disability claim.

 These guidelines consider age first and give preference to older individuals because they are less likely to transition to other work.
 There are five age categories within the guidelines: